AugurProject/augur-core/README.md

 # Important: V2 Development Moved to New Location

 **_This repo contains the current Augur V1 contract code.
-All new contract development is available [in our new monorepo](https://github.com/AugurProject/augur/tree/master/packages/augur-core)._**
+All new contract development is available [in the new Augur monorepo](https://github.com/AugurProject/augur/tree/master/packages/augur-core)._**

 ## About